Garema Place Hotel hoarding displaying historical imagery of the area.

-By transforming construction hoardings into art displays, the program connects artists with the community and revitalises vacant properties.
+By transforming construction hoardings into art displays, the program connects artists with the community and addresses the challenges of long-term construction sites.

 In doing so, it promotes local artists, prevents graffiti, and beautifies the City Centre.

-A small number of artists and designers who submit an expression of interest will be selected and paid to provide artworks for the trial program.
+Six artists and designers were selected through an expression of interest process and paid to provide artworks for the trial program.

-In the lead up to the Creative Hoardings Pilot Program, construction fences in Garema Place will be decorated with historical imagery of the area’s development.
+Construction fences in Garema Place have been decorated with historical imagery of the area’s development.

 Year | Description | With Help from: |